wright-cemrc-projects/cryoet-montage/SerialEM/README.md

 Note: the serialEM setting file cannot be updated if the file is being open in SerialEM.
 If you would like to update the loaded file, save the current file, make a copy and update the copy and then reload the updated copy version.

-3. Set up a series of ROI by saving the *View or *Preview shots as anchor maps and turn on *Acquire in the Navigator.
+3. Set up a series of ROI by saving the *View* or *Trial* shots as anchor maps and turn on *Acquire* in the Navigator.
 4. Edit the parameters in the cryoMontage.txt macro.

-Note: We find the *View shot at a magnification of 2000x to 6500x (EFTEM), pixel size between 33.9 to 13.6 Å on a Titan Krios has been robust enough to achieve good realignment of ROI during the automated tilt series collection.
+Note: We find the *View* shot at a magnification of 2000x to 6500x (EFTEM), pixel size between 33.9 to 13.6 Å on a Titan Krios has been robust enough to achieve good realignment of ROI during the automated tilt series collection.

+### SerialEM cryoMontage macro